YujinLee0/Project_Developing_new_insurance_products/README.md

 - Understand customer characteristics with actual life insurance company A's data and carry out big data tasks to develop new insurance products that reflect customer needs

-# 🩺 Development of new insurance products
+# 🩺 Increase profitability by developing new insurance products that reflect customer characteristics

 ## 🧩 Business Case